 śarīra-stho ’pi kaunteya na karoti na lipyate

-anāditvān -that which is without the beginning
+anāditvān – that is without a beginning

 nirguṇatvāt -unaffected by qualities of material nature